 During a brief meeting, the client and I will discuss style goal, colour scheme, function, furniture layout, among other things.

-When we discussed function back in April the client was clear about the ‘working’ aspect of the home office but also wanted a ‘retreat’ space.
+For another client I was working with their home office, when we discussed function in the brief, client was clear about the ‘working’ aspect of the home office but also wanted a ‘retreat’ space.
 With three kids, she wanted a space to have some time out, for reading and browsing.

 With this information, and with the measurements of the space, we agreed on a furniture layout and for the ‘time out’ function of the space, I specified a love seat.
 A love seat is generally smaller than a sofa.
 A super cute piece for Brosa.